mhaugestad/noun-decomposition/README.md

 Or from a python script or notebook like this:

 ```
-from Secos import Decomposition
+from secos import Decomposition

 Decomposition.download_model('german')
 ```

 # Basic Usage
 ```
-from Secos import Decomposition
+from secos import Decomposition

 model = Decomposition.load_model('german')